metin/ProAngularJS-Repo/README.md

 025-custom-event-directive: illustrates how to create a custom directive to handle touch events.

 026-managing-boolean-attributes: illustrates how to manage boolean attributes with an example that uses ng-disabled to disable a button using a value from the model.

+027-managing-other-attributes: illustrates how to manage other attributes with an example that uses ng-src to set the src attribute of an img element.